Vices and Virtues (1988)

 The letters are seven feet high and placed over glass windows six stories up.
 Each letter is a combination of two colors, with a total of fourteen colors and nearly a mile of neon tubing.
 This work, first proposed in 1983, was completed and erected in October of 1988.

 Nauman has been the recipient of many awards, including the Wolf Foundation Prize in Israel, the Wexner Prize from Ohio State University, Leone d'Oro (The Golden Lion) at the 48th and 53rd Venice Biennales, Italy and the Praemium Imperiale Prize for Visual Arts, Japan.
+In 2009 Nauman represented the United States at the Venice Biennale.
+The pavilion - featuring an exhibition copy of Vices and Virtues flashing around its entire facade - won the Golden Lion for Best National Participation.
+Nauman was the 2014 laureate of the Austrian Frederick Kiesler Prize.
 He lives in Northern New Mexico.